firoozye/firoozye.github.io/index.md

 ## Courses - Live, Hybrid, and Online
 ### University Teaching
-  - [COMP0051: Algorithmic Trading MSc Course](https://www.ucl.ac.uk/module-catalogue/modules/algorithmic-trading-COMP0051) :  Based on my previous online courses and further extended, this course covers the foundations of algorithmic trading, including market microstructure, trading strategies, and risk management.
+  - [COMP0051: Algorithmic Trading MSc Course](
+ https://www.ucl.ac.uk/module-catalogue/modules/algorithmic-trading-COMP0051) :  Based on my previous online courses and further extended, this course covers the foundations of algorithmic trading, including market microstructure, trading strategies, and risk management.
 Offered at
  UCL for MSc Students every Spring Term since 2018.
 Co-teacher: Dr Paolo Barucca.
   - Note that this class was devised initially as an PhD reading course in 2015, and later taught online pre-recorded and live versions in Experfy, with live classes at WBS Training and at QuantsHub.

  I then attempted to launch as an MSc course in 2017 with Julian Bonart.
 After his departure for Citadel, it was launched with Paolo Barucca in 2018.
 We have run this course for over five years running - 2018/2019-2023/24.
-I am offering an intensive version of this course through WBSTraining, which will cover the practicalities of Algorithmic Trading including information needed to launch a fund.</p>
+I am offering an intensive version of this course through WBSTraining, which will cover the practicalities of Algorithmic Trading including information needed for setting up the quant functions in a fund.

 ### Online Hybrid and Pre-recorded Teaching
   - [Algorithmic Trading Certificate (ATC): A Practitioner's Guide](https://www.wbstraining.com/events/algorithmic-trading-certificate/) in WBS Training.
 Co-taught with Dr Brian Healy (UCL).
 Online course offered in medium sized cohorts.
   This course is based on my MSc course and covers the foundations of algorithmic trading, including market microstructure, trading strategies, and risk management.
+Students who have taken this course have gone on to new roles in sell-side and buy-side quant and algo trading functions, or used their new skills to manage their PAs.

   - [Fundamentals of Algorithmic Trading](https://quantshub.com/content/fundamentals-algorithmic-trading):
  An introductory self-paced course, covering the industry and the basics of algorithmic trading.